mob-sakai/UpmGitExtension/README.md

 * Add package from url
 * Remove package
 * Update package with a specific tag/branch
-* Support Unity 2019.1+
+* Support Unity 2018.3 or later
-* Support .Net 3.5 & 4.x
+* Support .Net 3.5 and 4.x
+* View offline documents

 #### Future plans

-* View offline documents for private repository
 * Display license
 * Override the document URL with package.json